-The next COHO Summer Institute will take place June 1 to July 26, 2021, and follow an online format covering one module per week, for eight weeks total.
-Applications for the 2021 institute will be accepted through April 30, 2021.
+The next COHO Summer Institute will take place May 10, 2022 - July 5, 2022, and follow an online format covering one module per week, for eight weeks total.

 Participants must complete the entire program, consisting of 8 modules, in order to receive a certificate of completion.
 The program is estimated to take 4 hours per week, and one module topic will be covered each week.